privacybydesign/pbdf-website/pages/en/irma-en.md

   nl: /irma/
 ---

+To get a quick *hands-on* impression of IRMA:

+  * [install](/download-en) the IRMA app and register within the app, by choosing a PIN and possibly adding an email address;

+  * [fill](/issuance) this app with various personal attributes;

+  * [try out](/demo-en) some of the IRMA demo applications, for logging in with attributes, automatic form-filling, and digitale signatures.

 IRMA offers a way for privacy-friendly authentication.
 When authenticating, you as a user reveal only relevant properties (attributes) of yourself, using an IRMA app on your mobile phone ---